 You can only have one link on Instagram, in your bio.
 You can change this link based on the campaigns you’re running.
 It’s a good idea to make sure it points to your store.

-- How to plan and execute an omni-channel marketing strategy
+- How to plan and execute an omni-channel marketing strategy to sell online

 - What are the four biggest challenges of omni-channel

-- What pushes businesses to jump into omni-channel marketing pool
+- What pushes businesses to jump into omni-channel marketing pool and start selling products online in multiple channels

-- How to become an ‘omnichannel’ superhero
+- How to become an ‘omnichannel’ superhero selling online like mad

-- How to ensure your customers experience a seamless shopping trip regardless of which channel they choose
+- How to ensure your customers experience a seamless shopping trip regardless of which channel they choose to sell online

-Before you start implementing omni-channel techniques, you’d better have a clear understanding what kind of eCommerce SaaS options are available on the market, what kind of web hosting you need to manage your own store, whether to use a website builder or to hire a web designer, and how you will manage your inventory and pricing across all your stores from a central location.
+Before you start implementing omni-channel techniques, you’d better have a clear understanding what kind of eCommerce SaaS options are available on the market, what kind of web hosting you need to manage your own eCommerce store, whether to use a website builder or to hire a web designer, and how you will manage your inventory and pricing across all your stores from a central location.

 When you’re finished with this comprehensive guide, you’ll have everything you need to know to get started building your eCommerce business.